 Any balance remaining in the Technical Review Fee, after approval of the Mineral Extraction Operation, shall be returned to the applicant.

 See Article VI - Performance Guarantees, Sect.
 2 Professional Review.

-- 2. The Planning Board shall will schedule an on-site inspection if required within 30 days of having received a complete application. - 3.
+- 2. The Planning Board shall schedule an on-site inspection if required. - 3.
 Within thirty (30) days of receiving an application, the Planning Board shall notify the applicant whether the application is complete, or if incomplete, the additional material needed for completion.
 Determination of completeness by the Planning Board in no way binds the Board as to the adequacy of the application to meet the criteria of this Ordinance.